Lympstone Today

 Notice of conclusion of auditAnnual Governance & Accountability Return for the year ended 31 March 2022

-QR Code Agenda for March below
+QR Code Agenda for 8th April LPC meeting below

-PLANNING – here
+PLANNING 2024: PLANNING Link – here

 EDDC Local Plan Proposed Development Sites – Public response form and maps here